bennywong3/1340_gp114/README.md

 **5. Limited table size**

-> During peak hours, we have to rearrange customers’ seat in order to maximize table usage.
+> During peak hours, we have to share a table for multiple groups of customers in order to maximize table usage.
 For example, when a group of 3 is waiting, we have to arrange them to share an 8-seat table with another 5 customers.

 **6. No trackable record**